Occupation Report · Engineering

 Your personalised plan

-Take the free assessment, then get your Electrical Engineer Career Pivot Blueprint — a 15-page roadmap with skill gaps, 90-day action plan, salary data, and named employers.
+Take the free assessment, then get your Electrical Engineer Career Pivot Blueprint — a 15-page roadmap with skill gaps, a 30-day action plan with 90-day skills outlook, salary data, and named employers.

 Will AI replace electrical engineers?